 A steady-state economy would not hold human well-being constant, as things such as technology, information, fairness, and wisdom could continue to improve.
 Also, activities that do not involve resource consumption, and are environmentally neutral or environmentally friendly, could continue to grow.
 Such activities could include services, arts, communication, and education.
-Daly maintains that consumption levels should be kept "sufficient" but not extravagant.
-He distinguishes between growth and development-the steady-state economy "develops but does not grow, just as the planet earth, of which it is a subsystem, develops without growing."43
+Daly distinguished between growth and development-the steady-state economy "develops but does not grow, just as the planet earth, of which it is a subsystem, develops without growing."
+43

 A similar viewpoint is espoused in Tim Jackson's book Prosperity Without Growth.
 Jackson calls for an ecological macroeconomics that maintains economic stability without a reliance on traditional growth.
-He proposes that macroeconomic interventions such as a transition toward service-based activities with limited environmental impacts, investments in ecological assets, and working time policies that maintain employment levels but lower economic production and hours worked are necessary to transition to a sustainable economy.44
+He advocates for macroeconomic policies such as public investments in ecological assets and giving workers more choice over their work hours to promote a transition to a sustainable economy.44

-Economist Peter Victor in his book Managing Without Growth: Slower by Design, not Disaster has developed a macroeconomic model to explore how a national economy would perform during a transition to a sustainable, low- or zero-growth future.45 Figure 16.10 shows Victor's model applied to the Canadian economy.
-In this scenario the Canadian government is assumed to introduce a comprehensive program for lowering greenhouse gas (GHG) emissions by imposing carbon price on GHG emissions, investing in GHG emissions reduction, and the electrification of road and rail transport.
+Economist Peter Victor, in his book Managing Without Growth: Slower by Design, not Disaster, has developed a macroeconomic model to explore how a national economy would perform during a transition to a sustainable low- or zero-growth future.45 Figure 16.8 shows Victor's model applied to the Canadian economy.
+In this scenario, the Canadian government is assumed to introduce a comprehensive program for lowering greenhouse gas (GHG) emissions by imposing a carbon price on GHG emissions, investing in GHG emissions reduction, and the electrification of road and rail transport.
 Such measures are predicted to reduce greenhouse gas emissions by 85 percent by the year 2067.